bp/resqpy/docs/tutorial/working_with_equinor_pyscal.rst

     from pyscal import WaterOil
     # import a plotting library for visual inspection of the data
     import matplotlib.pyplot as plt
-    # import resqpy model module to interact with a RESQML model
+    # import resqpy model module to interact with a resqpy model
     import resqpy.model as rm

 resqpy RelPerm.dataframe() to pyscal WaterOil.table